 Matching (Reconciliation) rule

-If you try to create a new rule, by default the rule is marked as Matching rule.
-The type is controlled through the checkbox “Is match rule?” and when the checkbox is ticked, that means the rule is defined as matching rule.
+If you try to create a new rule, by default the rule is marked as Filtering rule.
+The type is controlled through the dropdown Scope Type.

 Every assigned rule in a template must be the same type – matching or filtering.
 Mixing different types in a template is not supported.